Understanding the Effects of Alcohol

 What Effect Does the Amount I Drink Have on the Body?

 As a general rule, the liver can break down one unit of alcohol per hour.
 The more you drink in any given period, the less the liver can absorb per hour.

 It can take around 11 hours for 3 pints of beer or 3 large glasses of wine to completely leave your system.
-We need to be mindful of this, as there’s clearly a possibility of being over the limit on a breathalyser test the following day.
+We need to be mindful of this, as there’s clearly a possibility of being over the limit if driving the following day.

 Food slows down the release of alcohol into the bloodstream, so it’s often a good idea not to drink on an empty stomach.

 What are the Effects of Alcohol on the Body?

 Moderate to heavy drinking can:-

 - damage the liver, central nervous system and cardiovascular system

 - restrict beneficial nutrients being absorbed and/or utilised from food

 - increase hormone levels i.e. insulin, oestrogen, testosterone